To create an effective listing that attracts buyers and complies with our policies, be sure to follow these guidelines:

 Use the words "compatible with," "fits," or "for" before the brand name of the compatible product.

 Spell out the word "for."
 Using the number "4" isn't allowed.
-Here's an example: "This battery is for Motorola Razr phones."
+Here's an example: "This charger is for Nintendo 3DS"

 Brand names, celebrities, or other product details can't be specified in a listing if you're not selling an item by those brands.
 For example, if you're selling a Coach handbag, you can't mention Gucci or other brand-name handbags.